 Teaching

-My goal as an educator is to make computing, quantitative reasoning, and data science accessible to all students.
+My goal as an educator is to make computing, applied mathematics, quantitative reasoning, and data science accessible to all students.
 I approach this goal through actively inclusive teaching practices and evidence-based pedagogy.
 My courses often involve include flipped classrooms, project-based learning, structured group work, writing assignments, and alternative grading.

 Courses at Middlebury